CathieNova/HavenSpotify/README.md

 2. Start Haven Spotify.exe
 3. Enter Your Channel Name in the Text Box
 4. Generate an 'Access Token' **[HERE](https://twitchtokengenerator.com/quick/yvohCaiQmD)** (if using my other twitch bot, generate a new token to avoid errors)
-5. Select "Bot Chat Token" then authorize your twitch channel.
-* The url asks for access to Write and Read Twitch Chat, it is only setup to post the song name if people type !song
+5. Select "Bot Chat Token" then authorize your twitch channel. /The url asks for access to Write and Read Twitch Chat, it is only setup to post the song name if people type !song)
-7. Copy Access Token into "Access Token" the Text Box.
+6. Copy Access Token into "Access Token" the Text Box.
-8. Copy ClientID into "ClientID" into the Text Box.
+7. Copy ClientID into "ClientID" into the Text Box.
-9. Click Login and you're done.
+8. Click Login and you're done.

 # What each setting does
 This Bot has 4 features and is very simple: